Ehsanjr/OCR_QS_Agent/README.md

 placeholder block/options set for local testing.
 Replace `BLOCKS` in `run_batch.py` (and the `options` for each block) with the real dataset before generating your submission's output file.

-See `WRITEUP.md` for the retry cap, best-guess policy, and noise-injection details required by the brief.